openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

       ![Check out project from version control within Android Studio](../images/AndroidStudio_FileNew.PNG)
 //TODO Remove end

-  * We will not tell Android Studio were to get the code from:
+  * We will now tell Android Studio were to get the code from:

       ![Clone Git](../images/studioSetup/21_CloneURL.png)